keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/images/measurelearning.png" alt="propermeasure" align="right" hspace="20" height="300" width="300">

-For more than 8 years, I've successfully helped learners of all ages to grow and flourish by using immersive Socratic dialogue, great books, and humor.
+I've successfully helped learners of all ages to grow and flourish.
+Students enjoy my enthusiasm for the subject, affable presence, and my theatrical approach to classroom discussion.
 Check out my [RateMyProfessors](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1822771) reviews.

-At the University of Kentucky and Asbury University, I've taught introduction to philosophy, ethics, bioethics, virtue ethics, and philosophy of religion.
-Students enjoy my enthusiasm for the subject and personable approach to classroom discussion.
+Recently, I've taught introduction to philosophy, ethics, bioethics, virtue ethics, and philosophy of religion at two universities.

 Before that, I served one year as Director of High School Studies at a classical school, and two years as Master Tutor at Torrey Academy where I both taught and designed courses in humanities, Great Books, and western civilization.